List of world records in speed skating: Women

+Mixed

 Sea-level world bests

 Salt Lake City and Calgary, where most of the current world records were set (see above), are at comparatively high altitudes (greater than 1 km above sea level).
 Performance is better at these high altitudes because the lower oxygen levels are compensated by the reduced air resistance.
 Skating statisticians therefore record separate lists of "sea-level world bests" for speed skating records that are set at (or close to) sea level, from which results in Salt Lake City and Calgary are excluded.